bthtsang/bthtsang.github.io/_pages/cv.md

 Publications
 ======
-Please refer to the [Publications tab](http://bthtsang.github.io/publications) for the full list.
+Please refer to the [Research](http://bthtsang.github.io/publications) tab above for the full list.

 Services and Leadership
 ======